Choosing the right carpet fitter

 One of the biggest and simplest changes you can make to your home is to update what’s under your feet.
 Whether you’re replacing draughty wooden floorboards or updating a threadbare carpet with a thick new one, adding a carpet is one of the best ways to refresh a room.

 Finding the right carpet fitter for you is key to ensuring the project goes smoothly.
-We spoke to some of the experienced tradesmen recommended on MyBuilder to find out the key things you should know in order to make the right choice:
+We spoke to some of the experienced tradespeople recommended on MyBuilder to find out the key things you should know in order to make the right choice:

 - Check their experience